Buying and financing your home can be confusing. There are plenty of options for financing and refinancing a home purchase.

 With a cash-out refinance, you add more money to your loan amount.
 In return, you get cashback to use in whatever way you need.

 - You can still reduce your interest rate when refinancing as a cash-out loan.
 Current interest rates could be lower than the terms of your original home loan.

 - The difference between your current loan amount and the amount of your newly refinanced loan comes to you in cash.

 - The result is a new mortgage that covers the balance you have left to pay on your home plus the "cashed out" payment you received.

-A cash-out refinance is a good decision for many homeowners, but it's not for everyone.
+A cash-out refinance is a good decision for many homeowners, but it's not for everyone at every moment.
 We'll talk more about why people choose to refinance with a cash-out loan, and if it's right for you.

 You might think a cash-out refinance is the same as a HELOC (Home Equity Line of Credit).
 While the idea of using your home's equity for funds is similar between the two, a cash-out refinance is not the same as a HELOC.